+++ Experience the biggest darts party live near you +++ Get your tickets now +++

 East Europe Qualifier: Wojciech Bruliński

-*Luke Littler withdrew from the tournament ahead of time, with Rob Cross taking his place via the Pro Tour rankings
+*Luke Littler withdrew from the tournament in advance; Rob Cross replaced him via the Pro Tour Rankings.

 TV broadcast